 In addition to HIPAA, states may have regulations on insurance plans that may ultimately benefit you.
 For example, some states require individual health plans to provide coverage to people regardless of their health issues.
 This, of course, usually results in extremely high premiums, but this might be worth it to someone who has a lot of health issues.
 Click here to find out your state's insurance laws.

-For more information on pre-existing conditions, check out the links on the next page.
+For more information on pre-existing conditions, check out the links below.

 - CBS News: Resources on Finding Individual Health Insurance. http://www.cbsnews.com/stories/2007/05/23/fyi/main2843052.shtml